jaredrossberg/byu-babel/Readme.md

 8. Modify iORA's [ReactionSectionView.swift](https://github.com/DanielEss-lab/iORA/blob/main/iORA/iORA/ReactionSelectionView.swift) to include the new reaction.

-9. Compile and run iORA to test that the reaction shows as expected.
+9. In XCode, compile and run iORA to test that the reaction shows as expected.
 Repeat steps 5-9 as needed.

-10. If desired, the new build of iORA can be pushed to Apple Testflight by changed the output target to `Any iOS device (arm64)` and then navigating to `Product` > `Archive` in the menu.
+10. If desired, the new build of iORA can be pushed to Apple Testflight from XCode by changing the output target to `Any iOS device (arm64)` and then navigating to `Product` > `Archive` in the menu.
 Select `Distribute App` and follow the steps to upload the build.
 The uploaded build can be sent to Testflight groups or submitted to the App Store from [App Store Connect](https://appstoreconnect.apple.com/apps).

 ## Important Note: